 - (H) Reflects the combined historical results of the Prior Investments beginning January 1, 1996 and ending on the date of investment. - (I) Reflects the historical results of operations of the Subsequent Investments as if such investments occurred on January 1, 1996. - (J) Reflects the pro forma increase in revenues from significant investment advisory contracts entered into by the acquired businesses on assets managed directly by certain key employees of the acquired businesses prior to AMG's investment, and the reduction in compensation expense from discretionary compensation plans and arrangements, and increases in minority interest expense to give effect to accrued cash flow distributions as determined under the organizational documents of the businesses comprising the Prior Investments and the Subsequent Investments. - (K) Reflects adjustments for increased amortization expense of the Company's intangible assets for each of the Prior Investments and Subsequent Investments as if they had been acquired on January 1, 1996.
-Pro forma amortization of the intangible assets resulting from the Prior Investments and the Subsequent Investments has been determined using useful lives ranging from 25 to 30 years. - (L) Reflects, upon AMG's investment, the elimination of income taxes based upon the pre-acquisition conversion into a limited partnership or limited liability company form from corporate form. - (M) Reflects the additional interest expense and amortization of debt issuance costs of \$28.5 million and \$1.4 million, respectively, for the year ended December 31, 1996 and \$13.9 million and \$670,000, respectively, for the six months ended June 30, 1997, which would have been incurred by the Company assuming (i) the Prior Investments and the Subsequent Investments had occurred on January 1, 1996, (ii) the Recent Financing occurred as of January 1, 1996 and (iii) such Recent Financing amounts and the associated interest rates had remained unchanged for the year ended December 31, 1996 and for the six months ended June 30, 1997.
+The amortization period for intangible assets from each investment is assessed individually, with amortization periods for the Company's investments to date, including the Subsequent Investments occurring after June 30, 1997, ranging from 13 to 30 years.
+In determining the amortization period for intangible assets acquired, the Company considers a number of factors including: the firm's historical and potential future operating performance; the firm's historical and potential future rates of attrition among clients; the stability and longevity of existing client relationships; the firm's recent, as well as long-term, investment performance; the characteristics of the firm's products and investment styles; the stability and depth of the firm's management team and the firm's history and perceived franchise or brand value. - (L) Reflects, upon AMG's investment, the elimination of income taxes based upon the pre-acquisition conversion into a limited partnership or limited liability company form from corporate form. - (M) Reflects the additional interest expense and amortization of debt issuance costs of \$28.5 million and \$1.4 million, respectively, for the year ended December 31, 1996 and \$13.9 million and \$670,000, respectively, for the six months ended June 30, 1997, which would have been incurred by the Company assuming (i) the Prior Investments and the Subsequent Investments had occurred on January 1, 1996, (ii) the Recent Financing occurred as of January 1, 1996 and (iii) such Recent Financing amounts and the associated interest rates had remained unchanged for the year ended December 31, 1996 and for the six months ended June 30, 1997.
 The borrowings made as part of the Recent Financing contain interest rate terms which vary.
 For each 0.125% change in interest rates, interest expense related to the Recent Financing would increase or decrease by \$432,000.